 The fragility of the skin around the eyes makes this area particularly vulnerable to sun damage.
 Exposure to UV light through sunshine and tanning beds can degrade the appearance of the eyelids and can also lead to skin cancer.
 Growths on the eyelid, especially those that bleed or become inflamed, should be evaluated immediately.
 Skin cancer may be diagnosed by taking a biopsy of tissue from the growth.
 Then, the lesion may be removed using a precision surgical technique which attempts to preserve the natural contours of the eye as much as possible.
 In some cases, growth or skin cancer removal is followed by reconstruction of the eyelid.

 Tears are vital to the function and health of the eyes.
-The lacrimal gland and meibomian gland is involved in producing the necessary layers of fluid to maintain a healthy tear film.
+The lacrimal gland and meibomian gland are involved in producing the necessary layers of fluid to maintain a healthy tear film.
 A tearing disorder may lead to too much tearing or to dry eye syndrome, depending on the layer of the tear film that is lacking.
 Tearing disorders may be corrected with appropriate surgery to reduce irritation and reflex tearing.

 Benefits of Going to an Oculoplastic Surgeon